 Φώτα το φεγγαράκι μου ⬥ – Come on beam, dear moon, shine, moon dear, and light the way to my love.
 Beam high and low, for it’s muddy and wet; beam still lower, so I can go still quicker. – So I can shine till morning comes.
 Wheresoever love is, [...]

-Εγώ, το άλογό μου ⬥ Studio recording, 2001.
-According to the singer from Floytá recorded in 1930: “This song was sung at festive occasions.
-At evening gatherings people sang it along with the bouzouki and the tambourine.
-And one of them stood up and danced playing the spoons.
-This was [...]
+Εγώ, το άλογό μου ⬥ Studio recording (2001).
+According to the singer from Floytá, Paraskevás Tsaloglou (Mezarcik): “This song was sung on festive occasions.
+At evening gatherings, people would sing it accompanied by the bouzouki and the tambourine.
+One of them would get up and dance, playing the spoons.
+This [...]